Work Requirement

 • They gain an exemption; or

-• They qualify for a "grace-period"; or
+• They qualify for a three additional month period; or

 ABAWD Exemption Reasons